Stridd/Environment_2048/README.md

 # More details:
   The project contains an environment where you can implement, test and benchmark different algorithms on 2048.
 There are some helper classes for logging and plotting and output data in the **LOGS** folder.

-Current collected information include:
+Current collected information includes:
 - Episode length
 - Total episode reward
 - State, action and reward at each step for each episode
 - Entropy
 - Network output
 - Minimum and maximum reward
 - Max cells obtained

 To further increase the speed of the agent, the logging is semi-instant.
 Meaning that for an episode the log for state, action and reward will be written when that episode ends.

 The parameters can be changed in the `Parameters` class.
 The currently supported arguments are:
 - Gamma
 - Learning Rate
 - Episodes
 - Board size
 - Input size
 - Output size

 # References
 - The algorithm is taken from the book [Foundations of Deep Reinforcement Learning: Theory and Practice in Python](https://www.amazon.com/Deep-Reinforcement-Learning-Python-Hands/dp/0135172381)